Sign In / Sign Out

 - Map and Locations

-The ability to communicate effectively is integral to finding success in any chosen career path.
 The Communication, BS program at ASU’s West campus provides unique resources to students, including the nationally-recognized Communication Assessment Learning Lab (CALL), with an added focus on data and statistical research as compared to the Communication, BA program.

 The communication program offered at ASU's West campus prepares students to do far more than give a speech or two in front of their peers.
 It provides an extensive understanding of the practical, theoretical and professional nuances of today's field of communication, designed to equip students with the skills needed to convey complex ideas clearly and effectively through both the spoken and written word.